rioki/www.rioki.org/content/posts/2015-03-08-agile-spices-for-classical-process.md

 **Pair Programming**

-[Pair programming][5] is an invaluable resources, that unfortunately commonly has allot of resistance.
+[Pair programming][5] is an invaluable resources, that unfortunately commonly has a lot of resistance.
 Granted when you put two people together they will not work twice as fast, yet they will work at around 1.7 times the speed and have significantly cleaner code.
 If you are aiming at producing high quality code, pair programming may be one of your most valuable resources.